absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 It is at the company's discretion when any of these changes to your billing relationship happen.

+### If you lose work through a computer fault, computer loss, accidential unrecoverable deletion, (essentially not following the rules above), you will be not be paid for the work.

+There are rules in place, and the places and resuources available to you, to keep work from being lost.
+If your work is lost due to a personal issue, computing equipment failure, loss of power, or any other incident that loses work you are completing on our behalf, you will not be paid for this work.

+From here, you have two options: All payments will stop to you until you either rebuild the lost code and deliver, or you will be terminated.

+We have lost the calendar time that is assoicated with your mistake.
+There are other expenses that burn money every week, and cost money, even if you do not charge us time.
+There are people waiting on your work to perform their work, and you have made them less productive.
+In general, you have let down and not honored your commitments to the company and team.

-### If you billing is found to be in error \(times worked versus billed hours\), you will be terminated.
+### If your billing is found to be in error \(times worked versus billed hours\), you will be terminated.

-It's unfortunately all too common that remote contractors fake load hours.
+It's unfortunately common that remote contractors fake or bill extra hours.
 If we EVER find you have done this, you will be immediately terminated.
 In addition, to the fullest extent of the power we have, we will ensure that any thing party service we use, such as UpWork, is aware of the situation.

 If you need more work, ask for it.
 Don't fake your time.